-To test the generalizing ability of the autoencoder to distinguish abnormalities in time-series data, a comparison data set with labeled anomalous and normal temporal events is trained using the autoencoder and analyzed for the reconstruction loss between the labeled anomalous and normal time-series events.
-The labeled data set is a multi-variate time series from Kaggle composed of approximately 509k samples with 11 features.
-Approximately 0.09\% of the data is classified as anomalous \cite{alexander_scarlat_anomaly_2021}.
-Anomalous and normal data is separated, and anomaly labeled events occur approximately once every 9-time steps.
-The data is broken up into chunks of 126 time-steps evenly dividing anomalous signals in the test batch while approximating the dimensionality of the autencoder.
+To test the generalizing ability of the autoencoder in its ability to distinguish abnormalities in time-series data, a comparison data set labeled with anomalous and normal temporal events is trained using the autoencoder and analyzed for the reconstruction loss between the anomalous and normal time-series events.
+The labeled data set is a multi-variate time series from Kaggle composed of approximately 509,000 samples with 11 features.
+Approximately 0.09\% of the data are classified as anomalous \cite{alexander_scarlat_anomaly_2021}.
+Anomalous and normal data are separated, and anomaly labeled events occur approximately once every 9-time steps.
+The data are broken up into chunks of 126 time-steps, evenly allocating the anomalous signals to the test batch and having dimensions appropriate for the autencoder with minimal padding.
 Samples were randomly shuffled and augmentation was performed to increase the feature dimension.
 The feature axis was replicated 5 times, randomly shuffled, and concatenated on the entire data set to expanding the 11 features to 55.
-Results shown in Figure \ref{fig:kgle} demonstrate the efficacy of the autoencoder to differentiate by reconstruction error anomalous and normal time-series data from a data set unrelated to the drive-cycles.
+Results shown in Figure \ref{fig:kgle} demonstrate the efficacy of the autoencoder to differentiate, by reconstruction error, anomalous and normal time-series data from a data set unrelated to the drive-cycles.